syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/ToolTip.md

 ## ToolTipPrecision

-The `ToolTipPrecision` property is used to define the precision of the value displayed in the tooltip.
+The `ToolTipPrecision` property is used to define the precision of the value displayed in the Tooltip.

 {% tabs %}